-The typical patient is one with late-stage cancer presenting for palliative radiotherapy.
-In this situation, 1 or 2 large tumours might be causing symptoms (pain or pressure on vital organs such as the spine) and the radiotherapy is being used to shrink those tumours to provide temporary symptomatic relief.
+The typical patient is one with late-stage cancer who has run out of conventional treatment options and is presenting for palliative radiotherapy.
+In this situation, 1 or 2 tumours might be causing symptoms (pain or pressure on vital organs such as the spinal cord) and the radiotherapy is being used to shrink those tumours to provide temporary, symptomatic relief.

-At the very least, we are anticipating that Veyonda® will lead to a better DIRECT response as a result of its ability to hold cancer cells in a state making them more vulnerable to damage by radiation, and then exacerbate that situation by blocking the cancer cell’s ability to repair the damage.
+- that Veyonda®will lead to a better DIRECT response to radiotherapy by holding cancer cells in a state in which they are more vulnerable to damage by radiation (G2M stage of cell division )and then by blocking the cancer cell’s ability to repair this damage.

 FAQs about Veyonda® and DARRT

 Veyonda® targets proteins that to date have been identified on all forms of cancer.
-We are focusing our initial clinical studies on prostate cancer, lung cancer and sarcomas, but we expect eventually to see the V-DARRT approach being used across the cancer spectrum.
+We are focusing our initial clinical studies on prostate cancer, lung cancer and sarcomas, but we expect eventually to see the DARRT approach being used across a broad range of cancers.

-- What does the V-DARRT program entail ?
+- What does the DARRT program entail ?

-Veyonda® is administered at home as a suppository twice daily.
+Veyonda® is self-administered as a suppository, twice daily.

 Veyonda® and the LuPIN program

-The LuPIN (Lu-PSMA IN Conjunction with Veyonda®) involves men with late-stage metastatic prostate cancer where instead of delivery radiotherapy externally, the radiation is injected intravenously in conjunction with Veyonda® treatment.
+The LuPIN (Lu-PSMA IN Conjunction with Veyonda®) involves men with late-stage metastatic prostate cancer where the radiotherapy is injected intravenously, in conjunction with Veyonda® treatment.

-The radiation is in the form of the radionuclide, 177-lutetium, delivered attached to the peptide, PSMA-617.
+The radiation is in the form of the radionuclide, 177-lutetium, attached to the peptide, PSMA-617.
 The peptide is the delivery vehicle and the 177-lutetium is the payload.
-The PSMA-617 seeks out the protein, PSMA, which is found mainly on prostate cancer cells, but also salivary gland, kidney and stomach cells.
-Once attached to the prostate cancer cells, the 177-lutetium delivers radiation that seeks to inflict maximal damage on the cancer cell and little or no damage on surrounding healthy tissue.
+The PSMA-617 seeks out the protein, PSMA, which is found mainly on prostate cells (cancerous and non-cancerous), but also salivary glands, kidneys and stomach cells.
+Once attached to the prostate cancer cells, the 177-lutetium emits radiation from a location close to the nucleus, such that damage to the cancer cell is achieved with little or no damage to surrounding healthy tissues.